Hot spare

-A hot spare or warm spare or hot standby is used as a failover mechanism to provide reliability in system configurations.
+A hot spare or warm spare or hot standby is a component used as a failover mechanism to provide reliability in system configurations.
 The hot spare is active and connected as part of a working system.
 When a key component fails, the hot spare is switched into operation.
 More generally, a hot standby can be used to refer to any device or system that is held in readiness to overcome an otherwise significant start-up delay.

 Examples

 Examples of hot spares are components such as A/V switches, computers, network printers, and hard disks.
 The equipment is powered on, or considered "hot," but not actively functioning in (i.e. used by) the system.

 Electrical generators may be held on hot standby, or a steam train may be held at the shed fired up (literally hot) ready to replace a possible failure of an engine in service.